Global Warming (Cambridge (CIE) IGCSE Geography)

 Homes and settlements

-• Increased flooding due to sea level rise and increased frequency and severity of storms will lead to displacement of large numbers of people
+• Increased flooding due to sea level rise and increased frequency and severity of storms will lead to the displacement of large numbers of people

-• Settlements in low-lying areas may have to be abandoned or need additional defences against sea level rise:
+• Settlements in low-lying areas may have to be abandoned or need additional defences against sea level rise

 • Moving settlements or improving flood defences will be costly